-Extrapolation is a mathematical method that’s used to predict beyond the distinct range by programming and expanding past known data.
+Extrapolation is a mathematical method that predicts beyond the distinct range by programming and expanding past known data.
 So it’s a type of Excel data analysis and visualization.
 In this tutorial, we’re going to learn how to extrapolate data in Excel.

 To extrapolate data by formula, we need to use two points of the linear chart that we plotted before.